 Taking the time to understand your skin type will allow you to be clear about what you need, and you’ll be saving the planet by cutting down on those not-quite-right products you may have otherwise purchased.

 Many manufacturers now produce various zero-waste skincare products for sustainability enthusiasts.
 These skincare products are almost always cruelty-free since formulators make them from organic ingredients, further supporting an ethical purchase.

 You’ll find zero-waste skincare products characterized by a recyclable lid, the absence of harmful chemicals, and certified organic ingredients.

 To help you on your way, we have a great selection of zero-waste makeup brands for you to choose from.

-We’ve all bought items we don’t need while hoping that they’ll be useful in the future.
+We’ve all bought items we don’t need while hoping they’ll be useful.
 Going to zero waste isn’t only about the products you buy.
 It is also choosing not to purchase products you don’t need.
 That way, you’re reducing the waste you’ll generate from your skincare routine.
 Also, you get to save money and create more space in your bathroom!